HermienvanStaden/StoreTask/README.md

 # StoreTask

-A short simple simulation of an online store page
+A simple simulation of an online store page

 ## Description

 The purpose for this project is to demonstrate profiency in using HTML and Bootstrap.
 The page shows ten products with prices and images.
-Each product has a (non-functional) 'buy now' button.
+Each product has a (non-functional) 'add to cart' button.
 Images have a hover effect.
+At the bottom of the page is a horizontal form for users to share their details.

 ## Table of Contents
 1. Getting started